proplot-dev/proplot/docs/quickstart1.rst

 1. Any keyword arg matching the name of a ProPlot or matplotlib “rc” setting will be applied to the axes.
 If the name has “dots”, simply omit them.
-See the `~proplot.rcmod` documentation for details.
+See the `~proplot.rctools` documentation for details.
 2. Remaining keyword args are passed to the `~proplot.axes.CartesianAxes` or `~proplot.axes.ProjectionAxes` ``format_partial`` methods.
 Use these to change settings specific to